 A few have indicated to me that the cover did exactly that, but more have indicated the opposite reaction: that the cover was offensive because they did not have the context of the story prior to viewing it, an important piece of information that was available to those choosing the cover.

 Apparently I should have said “said so sensible explanation continues,” as this isn’t an apology.
 This is a “well, SOME PEOPLE got it” defense.
 Oh sure, more people didn’t get it, but some people still did, so see?
 See?
 It’s not only Science Magazine that understood.
-Other people did, too.5 Okay, okay, wait, the next paragraph!
-Surely the apology is there, and one merely needed to establish context for what was being apologized for, if somewhat clumsily.
+Other people did, too.

 I am truly sorry for any discomfort that this cover may have caused anyone, and promise that we will strive to do much better in the future to be sensitive to all groups and not assume that context and intent will speak for themselves.